CanyonCasa/BackpackPlus/README.md

 ### Adafruit Upgrade Requests

 The BackpackPlus code utilizes all of the available capacity of the AT90USB162 processor, literally only having a few bytes of free code space.
 (Actually, the Teensy 1.0 core reports the bootloader starts at 0x3E00, 15,872 bytes) but the interface will not load files larger than 0x3000, 12,228 bytes, in size.)
-It would nice to have an upgraded Backpack.
+It would nice to have an upgraded Backpack processor.
 A number of other features could be added with more memory.

-Should Adafruit decide to upgrade the Backpack, it would be nice to include:
+Should Adafruit decide to upgrade the Backpack processor, it would be nice to include:

-* **ATMEGA32U4 or other non-obsolete processor**: This would provide more memory for code, RAM, and EEPROM, with only minor *#define* changes the Backpack could easily support 40x4 or 20x6 displays, although Adafruit does not presently offer any such dsiplays.
+* **ATMEGA32U4 or other non-obsolete processor**: This would provide more memory for code, RAM, and EEPROM, with only minor *#define* changes the Backpack could easily support 40x4 or 20x6 displays, although Adafruit does not presently offer any such displays.
 (The Adafruit schematics actually call out the ATMEGA32U4 part but the Backpack uses the AT90USB162, so I assume they are pin compatible.)

-* **More I/O**: its there just not used.
+* **More I/O**: it's there just not used.

 * **4-pin JST connector**: To support both RX and TX.
 5-pins with a spare line for hacking would be better.